Arlanthir/notes/music/GuitarSetup.md

 Remember to stretch the strings (by pulling them off the fretboard across the entire fretboard) and remove the wooden block before tuning.

-I usually buy Nickel wound strings with gauges: 10 13 17 26 36 46.
+For eletric, I usually buy Nickel wound strings with gauges: 10 13 17 26 36 46.
+For classical, D'addario pro-arté EJ45 normal tension (.028-.043) silverplated wound clear nylon.

 ### Remove rust from frets